1. Find a job

 Are you a national of an EU country, Iceland, Liechtenstein, Norway or Switzerland?
 In that case, you can enter Germany without a visa.
 Once you have a job, you can start your research straight away.

-If you are a citizen of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand or the USA, you may enter Germany without a visa.
+If you are a citizen of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland, or the USA, you may enter Germany without a visa.
 You can collect your residence permit from your immigration authority once you have entered the country.

 Researchers from all other countries need a visa for the purpose of research in order to enter Germany.
 You can find the requirements for obtaining a visa in the section Visa for research.